claytonraymond2004/connect_s3/README.md

 	- Set an S3 API service endpoint address in the "S3 Base URL" field.
 This is the base of the S3 Bucket URL to call.
 It should be the REST API  endpoint address (as opposed to the s3-website dash/dot address).
 Examples include `https://s3.us-east-2.amazonaws.com/` or `https://s3-fips.us-gov-west-1.amazonaws.com/`.
 See the [AWS Service Endpoints documentation](https://docs.aws.amazon.com/general/latest/gr/rande.html) or [AWS GovCloud Service Endpints documentation](https://docs.aws.amazon.com/govcloud-us/latest/UserGuide/using-govcloud-endpoints.html) for more information.
 	- Set the AWS Region for what the S3 bucket resides in the "S3 Region" field.
 Examples include `us-east-2` or `us-gov-west-1`.
 	- Set the name of the AWS S3 bucket where data will be sent in the "S3 Bucket" field.
+	- Set the folder path where to store files in the "S3 Bucket Folder Path" field.
+Please include the beginning and trailing slash in this field.
+For example, set to "/" to store at the root of the bucket; set to "/forescout/" to put files in the "forescout" folder.
+	- Enable sending data in by date organized folders with the "S3 Bucket Dated Folder" checkbox.
+By enabling this feature, the current year, month, and day will be inserted after the folder path (above) but before the json file name.
+The (python) format is %Y/%m/%d.
 	- Set the API Access Key ID in the "AWS API Access Key ID" field.
 This should be the ID of a IAM user with "Programmatic access" to the S3 bucket.
 It must have write permission to the bucket (it does not need read, list, or any other access).
 	- Set the API Access Secret Key in the "AWS API Secret Key" field for the user defined above.
 	- Verify the Secret Key in the "Verify AWS API Secret Key" field.